-2018 \$'000 2017 \$'000 TPP06-6 Reconciliation - Total maintenance Maintenance expense - contracted labour and other (non-employee related), as above х A Employee related maintenance expense included in Note 2(a) Y В Total maintenance expenses included in Note 2(a) + 2(b) Z С TPP06-6 Reconciliation - Total maintenance Recognition and Measurement Maintenance expense AASB 116.12-13 TPP06-6 Day-to-day servicing costs or maintenance are charged as exp where they relate to the replacement or an enhancement of a asset, in which case the costs are capitalised and depreciated part or compo Insurance The entity's insurance activities are conducted through the NS Fund Scheme of self-insurance for Government entities.
-The determined by the Fund Manager based on past claims experi expense (prer Operating leases AASB 117.33 An operating lease is a lease other than a finance lease.
-Ope are recognised as an operating expense in the Statement of C on a straight-line basis over the lease term. • . • Commentary on other operating expenses disclosure AASB 101.97 AASB 1054.10 Treasury Mandates Separate disclosures are to be made of any material iten operating expenses'.
-As a minimum, entities must disclo remuneration, cost of sales, costs of inventories held for lease rental expenses, maintenance, insurance, consulta research and development and other major categories. se auditor's distribution, o perating

-TPP06-6 2 As discussed in the commentary to Note 2(a) above, the maintenance expense excludes any employee-related expenses.
-However, to enable users of the financial statements to determine the 'total maintenance' expense, a reconciliation of maintenance expenses included in employee related expenses at Note 2(a) is also required. ----------- -- ---

-- Treasury MandatesFor entities receiving personnel services (as discussed in NSWTC15-07), the reference to 'employee related maintenance expense' in Note 2(b) above must be read as a reference to 'personnel services maintenance expense'.
-In effect, this amends the Guidelines for Capitalisation of Expenditure on Property, Plant and equipment (TPP06-6) to require the total maintenance expense to be dissected into personnel services related maintenance and other maintenance. - AASB 1054.10, 11 The Auditor-General audits NSW public sector entities.
-The entity must disclose in the financial statements the amounts paid or payable to the Auditor-General for the audit of the entity's financial statements and all other services during the period.
-The entity should also describe the nature of other services, if any. - AASB 102.36(d), 38 Entities disclosing revenue from sale of goods must disclose cost of sales relating to the sale of those goods.
-'Cost of sales' consists of those costs previously included in the measurement of inventory that has been sold and unallocated production overheads and abnormal amounts of production costs of inventories. - AASB 102.Aus34.1 AASB102.Aus36.1(c) 5.
-When inventories held for distribution by a not-for-profit entity are distributed, the carrying amount of these inventories must be recognised as an expense and disclosed. - AASB 117.35(c) AASB 117 Leases requires disclosure of the total amount of rental expense recognised in the financial year, with separate amounts for minimum lease payments, contingent rentals, and rental expense arising from sub-leases.
+2018 \$'000 2017 \$'000 TPP06-6 Reconciliation - Total maintenance Maintenance expense - contracted labour and other (non-employee related), as above Employee related maintenance expense included in х A Note 2(a) Total maintenance expenses included in Note 2(a) + Y В 2(b) Z С TPP06-6 Reconciliation - Total maintenance AASB 116.12-13 TPP06-6 Recognition and Measurement Maintenance expense Day-to-day servicing costs or maintenance are charged as ex where they relate to the replacement or an enhancement of a asset, in which case the costs are capitalised and depreciated part or compo Insurance The entity's insurance activities are conducted through the NS Fund Scheme of self-insurance for Government entities.
+The determined by the Fund Manager based on past claims exper expense (prer Operating leases AASB 117.33 An operating lease is a lease other than a finance lease.
+Ope are recognised as an operating expense in the Statement of C on a straight-line basis over the lease term. • . • Commentary on other operating expenses disclosure 1 10/1 AASB 101.97 AASB 1054.10 Treasury Mandates Separate disclosures are to be made of any material iter operating expenses'.
+As a minimum, entities must disclo remuneration, cost of sales, costs of inventories held for lease rental expenses, maintenance, insurance, consulta research and development and other major categories. ose auditor's distribution, o perating TPP06-6 2.
+As discussed in the commentary to Note 2(a) above, the excludes any employee-related expenses.
+However, to financial statements to determine the 'total maintenance' reconciliation of maintenance expenses included in emplat Note 2(a) is also required. enable users o ' expense, a of the Treasury Mandates For entities receiving personnel services (as discussed i NSWTC15-07 reference to 'employee related maintenance expense' in be read as a reference to 'personnel services maintenan this amends the Guidelines for Capitalisation of Expendi and equipment (TPP06-6) to require the total maintenan dissected into personnel services related maintenance a ce expense'. ture on Proper ce expense to In effect, ty, Plant be AASB 1054.10, 11 3.
+The Auditor-General audits NSW public sector entities. in the financial statements the amounts paid or payable the audit of the entity's financial statements and all other period.
+The entity should also describe the nature of oth o the Auditor- services durin General for g the AASB 102.36(d), 38 Entities disclosing revenue from sale of goods must disc relating to the sale of those goods.
+'Cost of sales' consist previously included in the measurement of inventory tha unallocated production overheads and abnormal amoun inventories. sts of those co t has been sol sts d and AASB 102.Aus34.1 AASB102.Aus36.1(c) 5.
+When inventories held for distribution by a not-for-profit of carrying amount of these inventories must be recognised disclosed.
+AASB 117.35(c) AASB 117 Leases requires disclosure of the total amour recognised in the financial year, with separate amounts payments, contingent rentals, and rental expense arising for minimum le ase